henryboisdequin/Chat-App/README.md

 # Chat-App

-Build a chat app with React, Firebase, and Redux.
+Built a chat app with React, Firebase, and Redux.
 This app is responsive and uses flex box.

 ### Website